Tendrl/tendrl-ansible/README.md

 1) Install Ansible >= 2.2
 2) Get the code: `git clone https://github.com/Tendrl/tendrl-ansible.git`
-3) Create Ansible inventory file with groups for `tendrl-server`, `ceph-servers` and/or `gluster-servers`.
+3) Create Ansible inventory file with groups for `tendrl-server` and `gluster-servers`.
 Here is an example of inventory file for 4 node cluster with Gluster:

 ```